mikael-s-persson/bazel_cc_meta/README.md

 ## Canonical public targets

 Again, when packages declare aliases and wrapper targets, it causes problems.
-In particular, when trying to add missing dependencies such targets can sometimes resolve to some underlying private target that is not meant to be depended upon.
-It's hard (impossible?) to resolve such targets to the intended public alias.
+In particular, when trying to add missing dependencies such targets will generally resolve to some underlying private target that is not meant or allowed to be depended upon.
+It's not possible to reassign such targets back to the intended public alias.
 In these cases, there will be errors trying to add those dependencies and might require manual fixing.

+Adding a deviation on the alias target can help, especially "alwaysused" and "forward_exports".

 ## Preprocessor logic